 a) All ‘looked after’ children or children who were previously ‘looked after’ (see definition)

 b) Pupils living in the catchment area with siblings at the school (see definition of sibling)

 c) Other pupils living in the catchment area

 The following exceptions may result in the admission number for the school being exceeded:

-- The admission of pupils who have a Statement of Special Educational Need which names the school, when that pupil has either been assessed or moved into the area outside the normal admissions round
+• The admission of pupils who have an Education Health Care Plan (EHCP) which names the school, when that pupil has either been assessed or moved into the area outside the normal admissions round

 Parents of pupils not offered a place at the school will have the right of appeal to an independent Admissions Appeal Panel.
 Any child refused a place at the school will be placed on a waiting list which will be prioritised according to the admissions criteria.
 Waiting lists for the normal year of entry will be maintained until the end of the Autumn term.